montysecurity/log4j-honeypot-flask/README.md

 - Removed docker functionality
 - Added local logging functionality
 - Changed defalt port to 80
-- Created `setup.sh` to instal dependencies and launch the app
+- Created `setup.sh` to install dependencies and launch the app
 - Removed *requests* from `requirements.txt`

 ## Why the Changes?